 When to Cut Back Coneflowers

 Cutting back coneflowers at this time yields a more extended flowering period next year.
-Coneflowers will also readily self-seed once the flowering season is over, which is fine if you want them to spread.
-But if you want to keep them in check, it’s best to cut them back in the fall.
+Coneflowers will also readily self-seed once the flowering season ends, which is fine if you want them to spread.
+But if you want to keep them in check, cutting them back in the fall is best.

 You can also deadhead coneflowers throughout the blooming season to encourage the plant to produce new blooms.
 Check out our essential guide to deadheading coneflowers for more information.